 An introduction to fundamental principles of computer science.
 A brief introduction to computers, including data representation and storage and digital computation.
 Program design and implementation skills are developed using a high-level language.
 Topics may include fundamental programming constructs (e.g., functions, branching, looping), algorithm design, data abstraction, recursion, and object-oriented programming.
-Prerequisites: Any of MAT-1xx (Applied Calculus), MAT-151, or MAT-152 or placement.
+Prerequisite: MAT-150, MAT-175, or MAT-275 or placement.
 The prerequisite course must be passed with a minimum grade of C.